-Feel like royalty as a guest at one of these grand dames in the Fairmont Hotels and Resorts collection.
+Feel like royalty as a guest at one of these grand dames in the Fairmont Hotels and Resorts collection as you travel through Canada.

 Castle in the city in Vancouver